What is dentistry?

 - Be sure to schedule your routine checkup.
 It is recommended that you visit the dentist every six months.

 At what age should I start taking my child to see the dentist?

-The American Academy of Pediatric Dentistry (AAPD) recommends that children first see a dentist as early as six months of age and no later than one year of age.
-During this time, your child's baby teeth will be coming in and your dentist can examine the health of your child's first few teeth.
+The American Academy of Pediatric Dentistry recommends that children first see a dentist as early as six months of age and no later than one year.
+During this time, your son or daughter’s baby teeth will be coming in and we can monitor the health of those first few teeth.
 After the first office visit, be sure to schedule regular checkups every six months.